echebbi/PlayFX/README.md

     // All the fields of type Context will be injected, whatever their name dependencies.registerType(context.getClass(), context);

-    Piece piece = new Piece(primaryStage, dependencies);  // create the piece with custom dependencies piece.directAct("firstView", MyController.class.getResource("my.fxml"));  // load the scene
+    Play play = new Play(primaryStage, dependencies);  // create the play with custom dependencies play.prepare("firstView", MyController.class.getResource("my.fxml"));  // load the scene
-    piece.makeOnStage("firstView"); // set the scene on the stage
+    play.setScene("firstView"); // set the scene on the stage

-    piece.start(); // show the scene
+    play.start(); // show the scene
   }

   public static void main(String[] args) {